derektriley/hcs-t2s/README.md

 - Message queue system with fade animations
 - OBS-friendly background rendering
 - Support for Hedera testnet, mainnet, previewnet, and custom/solo networks
+- Read-only mode (no credentials needed to subscribe to topics)

 ## Installation